Don’t worry about buy/rent ratio

 He's claiming that this house will have cost him $96K, and that's just plain wrong.

+@patriotz: uhm…that wasn't his point at all!
+Geez…if you are going to lay the smackdown on someone about how they aren't rational and can't think straight financially, at least actually read the guy's post and understand what point he's trying to get across.
 He's not even talking about if holding on a property with negative cash flow is good investment or not.
 He's merely trying to illustrate what the average person will likely think and how they will go about analyse the sell versus hold decision, and what effect that will have on the supply of housing for sale.
 It doesn't matter if you think the analysis is wrong and stupid because you aren't making the decision for these people.
-Other people will do what they believe it's in their best interest and right for them, with result consequences on the housing market.
-If the decision they make is not the one you agree with, too bad becasue they aren't basing their decision based on your approval.
+Other people will do what they believe it's in their best interest and right for them, with result consequences on… Read more »

-8. N O - LYMPICS Says: Reply to this comment
+N O - LYMPICS

 Anybody got a copy of Campbells speech for tonite?